Our growing Manchester team is looking for an Assistant Researcher, Researcher, or Historic Buildings Advisor to cover projects across the north.

 The team comprises architects, designers, architectural historians and former conservation officers and Historic England inspectors who work alongside a client’s chosen architect to analyse what is special about a building or place, guide alterations, and support clients through the planning process.
 Our overarching aim is to use our understanding of the past to revitalise historic buildings and, where appropriate, to guide new interventions.

 We opened our Manchester office in September 2016.
-We are looking for a Historic Buildings Advisor to join our growing team, supporting projects across the north.
+We are looking for an Assistant Researcher, Researcher or Historic Buildings Advisor to join our growing team, supporting projects across the north.
 We welcome applications from candidates who have the following qualifications, skills and experience:

 - Willingness to travel across the north as required.